-10. Subordinated Debentures
+9. Subordinated Debentures

 The Company's wholly-owned subsidiary trusts (not consolidated under FIN 46) have issued fixed rate and floating rate trust preferred securities and have used the proceeds from these offerings to purchase subordinated debentures from the Company.
 The Company also issued subordinated debentures to the trusts in exchange for all of the common securities of each trust.
 The sole assets of the trusts are the subordinated debentures and any interest accrued thereon.
 The interest payment dates on the subordinated debentures correspond to the distribution dates on the trust preferred securities issued by the trusts.
 The trust preferred securities mature simultaneously with the subordinated debentures.
 The Company's obligations under the subordinated debentures and related agreements provide a full and unconditional guarantee of payments due under the trust preferred securities.
-Following is a summary of subordinated debet obligations to the trusts at December 31, 2004 and 2003:
+Following is a summary of subordinated debt obligations to the trusts at December 31, 2004 and 2003:

-Deceml oer 31, Interest 2004 2003 Rate Due Date (Dollars in t housand ls) American Equity Capital Trust I \$ 24,073 \$ 26,713 8% September 30, 2029 American Equity Capital Trust II 77,861 77,340 5% June 1, 2047 American Equity Capital Trust III 27,840 - Floating April 29, 2034 American Equity Capital Trust IV 12,372 12,372 Floating January 8, 2034 American Equity Capital Trust VII 10,830 Floating September 14, 2034 American Equity Capital Trust VIII 20,600 - Floating December 22, 2034 \$ 173,576 \$ 116,425 for Trust III and IV and 3.75% for Trust VII and VIII.
+Decem ber 31 , 2004 2003 Interest Rate Due Date (Dollars in thousa inds) American Equity Capital Trust I \$ 24,073 \$ 26,713 8% September 30, 2029 American Equity Capital Trust II 77,861 77,340 5% June 1, 2047 American Equity Capital Trust III 27,840 Floating April 29, 2034 American Equity Capital Trust IV 12,372 12,372 Floating January 8, 2034 American Equity Capital Trust VII 10,830 Floating September 14, 2034 American Equity Capital Trust VIII 20,600 Floating December 22, 2034 \$ 173,576 \$ 116,425

-The interest rate for the floating rate subordinated debentures are based upon the three month London Interbank Offered rate plus 4.00%
+The interest rate for the floating rate subordinated debentures are based upon the three month London Interbank Offered rate plus 4.00% for Trust III and IV and 3.75% for Trust VII and VIII.